About the Festival

 Celebrating its 25th Season in 2014, Bard on the Beach is one of Canada's largest not-for-profit, professional Shakespeare Festivals.
 Presented in a magnificent setting on the waterfront in Vancouver's Vanier Park, the Festival offers Shakespeare plays, related dramas, and several special events in two performance tents from June through September.

-A custom-built Mainstage tent was erected in 2011, offering expanded seating (733 seats), a redesigned stage and more comfortable seating for patrons.
+A custom-built Mainstage Theatre tent was erected in 2011, offering expanded and more comfortable seating (733 seats), a redesigned stage, reserved seating and an enhanced sound system.
 The Mainstage tent is open-ended so that the actors perform against a spectacular backdrop of mountains, sea and sky - a highlight of the unique Bard experience.
-Two productions are performed in repertory in the tent from mid June through mid September.
+Two large-scale productions of plays in the Shakespearean canon are performed in repertory on its BMO Mainstage from early June through late September.

-The Douglas Campbell Theatre tent seats 240 and its two repertory productions run from the end of June through September.
-This intimate performance space features Shakespeare's lesser-known plays or his great classics presented with less traditional staging.
+The Douglas Campbell Theatre tent seats 240 in reserved seats and its two repertory productions run from the end of June through September on the Howard Family Stage, named in 2014 in honour of Vancouver arts philanthropists Darlene and Paul Howard.
+This intimate performance space hosts a mix of Shakespeare's lesser-known plays, his classics presented with less traditional staging and in recent years, contemporary plays with stories and themes that link to the Festival’s Shakespeare mandate.

 Both tents are located in the Bard Village, a lively gathering space for Bard theatre patrons where they can meet and chat with fellow event-goers, take in a range of educational events, enjoy full concession and bar services and browse the Bard boutique.
 The Village is open to patrons for one full hour prior to curtain.